 It is the policy of the Milton Public Schools that all children of school age who actually reside in the Town of Milton are entitled to attend the Milton Public Schools.
 "Residence" is the primary place where a person dwells permanently, and is the place that is the center of his or her domestic, social, and civic life.
 Temporary residence in the Town of Milton, for the purpose of attending a Milton public school, shall not be considered residency.
 Persons who are found to temporarily reside in the Town of Milton for the purpose of attending the public schools in the Town of Milton or who do not reside in the town of Milton may be dismissed immediately from the Milton Public Schools and the parent(s), guardian(s) or others may be jointly and severally liable to the Milton Public Schools for the student's tuition and other costs and fees.
-The Milton Public Schools may conduct an investigation into the residency of any student at anytime.
-Milton Public Schools reserves its right to request a variety of documentation to confirm residency.
+The Milton Public Schools reserves its right to request a variety of documentation to confirm residency.

 School Administrators are well aware of the fact that there are unforeseen changes in living situations which may occur during the school year.
 However, all parents/guardians must notify the school of all changes in address or emergency contact information.
+Please see Milton School Committee Policy JFAA.
 If your family has moved but still resides in the Town of Milton, you must come into the main office and request the necessary paperwork to re-establish residency.